CroWcbr/kfs_bilding_OS/README.md

 ## kfs-2 (bonus in progress)
 - create a Global Descriptor Table and set GDT at address 0x00000800
 #### Bonus
-- simple Shell (reboot, halt, printstack)
+- simple Shell (reboot, halt, printstack, shutdown)

 ## kfs-3
 - in plans